Lessons for the classroom from neuroeconomics

 Theme/s:

-adolescents / Effective teaching / Early childhood development / Learning how to learn
+Adolescents / Effective teaching / Early childhood development / Learning how to learn

 This report arises from Science of Learning Fellowships funded by the International Brain Research Organization (IBRO) in partnership with the International Bureau of Education (IBE) of the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 The IBRO/IBE-UNESCO Science of Learning Fellowship aims to support and translate key neuroscience research on learning and the brain to educators, policy makers, and governments.